metanonia/metanonia/README.md

 ---

-> “Independent development with creative freedom and solid engineering.”
+> “Independent Software Developer focused on secure, AI-powered, and high-performance systems.”